A priori estimates for the derivative nonlinear Schr\"{o}dinger equation: Conservation of Besov norms with positive regularity index

-The continuity argument given in the line case proves global a priori estimates in the circle case for small $L^2$-norm of the initial data.
+As in the real line case, smallness of the $Z^s_r$-norm can be achieved by taking $\lambda \to \infty$ provided that the $L^2$-norm of $q(0)$ is chosen small enough.
+Also, $\| q_\lambda(0) \|_{L^2(\mathbb{T}_\lambda)} = \| q(0) \|_{L^2}$.
+Hence, the continuity argument given in the line case proves global a priori estimates in the circle case for small $L^2$-norm of the initial data.
 The proof of Theorem \ref{thm:APrioriEstimates} is complete.